 Exercise tips for new mothers

 You can start doing Kegel exercises as soon as you deliver your baby.
-Do them at least 10 times a day to help avoid bladder problems later on.
+Do them at least 10 times a day to help prevent bladder problems later on.
 Kegel exercises help strengthen your pelvic muscles.
-To do them, squeeze the muscles that you use to stop passing urine (do not do this while urinating).
+To do them, squeeze the muscles that you use to stop passing urine (don't do this while urinating).
 Hold that squeeze for a count of 10, then release.

 Strengthening stomach muscles

 Many new mothers want to strengthen their stomach muscles after giving birth.
 Try this exercise when you’re ready to resume your program.
 It will strengthen the front and side muscles of your stomach:

 Lie on your back with your knees bent and feet flat on the floor.
 Cross your arms over your stomach.
 Use your fingers to gently pull the sides of the stomach toward the middle of your body.